cshuo/Blog-Server-Config/readme.md

 ### How to run?
 - Clone this project.
 - Put your hexo blog directory under this project.
-- Change docker-compose.yml according to the path of this project and your domain name.
+- Modify docker-compose.yml according to the path of this project and your domain name.
-- run command "docker-compose up -d".
+- Run command "docker-compose up -d".

 Enjoy your blog!